UNICEF Breastfeeding Healthy Start

 Helping mothers breastfeed helps ensure their babies get the best start in life.

-And breastfeeding becomes even more crucial in a humanitarian crisis, when families are displaced by war, climate change or natural disaster and resources are scarce.
+And breastfeeding becomes even more crucial in a humanitarian crisis, when families are often displaced and where access to clean water, adequate sanitation and basic services is often limited.

 Breastfeeding is a solid investment in baby's future health and well being — and mom's